 See the “Developing Story Ideas” section for a description of the magazine’s topics.
 Direct queries to the Editor, preferably via e-mail, to email@example.com.

 STORIES/PAYMENT: Stories are accepted on speculation.
 Most stories range from 500 to 1,500 words.
 Payment is on publication and varies with article length and quality.
 We prefer to establish a flat rate of $250 or less with writers if possible.
 For Web stories published on nevadamagazine.com, we pay a flat rate of $100 or $200 depending on the assignment.
 Nevada Magazine does not pay expenses (travel costs, etc.).
-It is important to note that payment could take up to a month after publication to get processed and mailed to the writer.
+It is important to note that payment could take up to a month after publication to get processed.

 When your story is tentatively approved for publication, manuscripts should be sent via e-mail.
 Stories should include a suggested title and byline.
 Your name, address, phone number(s), and e-mail address should be at the top of the story.